raythx98/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the `add can` mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `FilteredList` will be initialised with the `UniquePersonList` from `personAddressBook` which contains a list of candidates.
+A `PersonAddressBook` object is initialised.
+The `FilteredList` will be initialised with the `UniquePersonList` from the `PersonAddressBook` object which contains a list of candidates.

 Step 2.
 The user executes `add can n/John p/98765432 e/john@ex.com a/John street exp/5 doa/15-10-20` to add a candidate with `Name` John, `Phone` 98765432, `Email` john@ex.com, `Address` John street, `Experience` 5 and `Date` 15-10-20.